-The goal of this exercise is to practice incorporating the legs into your dynamic movement.
+This exercise aims to practice incorporating the legs into your dynamic movement.
 So after you've warmed up, try climbing the route twice (four times for a partial speed wall) with no rest in between as fast as you can.
-Each time you get on the wall, focus on a single slip-up you made in the previous run, and try to correct it.
+Each time you get on the wall, focus on a single slip-up you made in the previous run and try to correct it.
 Also, concentrate on pushing hard with your legs.
-(Speed climbing is less about pulling with your arms and more about driving with your legs.)
+(Speed climbing is less about pulling with your arms and driving with your legs.)
 Finally, try reaching for holds that you can't reach statically.
 Speed climbing occurs in a near zig-zag motion from left to right as you ascend the wall, so look for holds just out of reach up and opposite you.
 Rest for four minutes in between each set of runs.
 Perform three sets for a total of six runs.

 Speed climbing requires an immense amount of coordination.
 While speed climbing, your whole body works together to generate upward momentum.
 If you watch speed climbers in competitions, they never look down at their feet.
 Their eyes are focused upward as they let their body perform the route they have done thousands of times before.
-Sometimes their feet push off the holds, other times they're smearing (stepping against the wall, rather than on a hold), but either way, it almost looks like the climbers are running up the wall!
-For those of us that have no interest in competitive speed climbing, we can work to improve our coordination so that when we are working hard on our projects, our bodies perform when we need them to without us having to think about it.
+Sometimes their feet push off the holds, and other times they're smearing (stepping against the wall rather than on a hold), but either way, it almost looks like the climbers are running up the wall!
+For those of us who have no interest in competitive speed climbing, we can improve our coordination so that when we work hard on our projects, our bodies perform when we need them to without having to think about it.

-Like the previous exercise, in this one, you are going to ascend the wall twice and rest in between sets.
-Only this time, after warming up, you are going to climb once incredibly slowly.
+Like the previous exercise, in this one, you will ascend the wall twice and rest in between sets.
+Only this time, after warming up, you will climb once incredibly slowly.
 On this run, focus intensely on where you place your feet.
 With each foot placement, take note of where your hands are.
-That is because, on the second run, you are going to try and climb a bit faster without looking at your feet.
+That is because, on the second run, you will try and climb a bit faster without looking at your feet.
 The goal is to train your body—from your hands to your feet—to work together through repeated movement and muscle memory.
 Rest for four minutes between each set of runs.
 Perform three sets for a total of six runs.

-Training doesn't have to be super serious or involve weight-training.
+Training doesn't have to be super serious or involve weight training.
 Training for rock climbing can be as simple as acknowledging a weakness in your climbing, making a plan to work on it, and then following through on that!
-So as speed climbing continues to grow in popularity, and gyms around the world begin to install speed climbing walls, be sure to take advantage of speed climbing for your climbing!
-Let us know in the comments what your first experience speed climbing was like or how you use speed climbing to supplement your training.
+So as speed climbing continues to grow in popularity and gyms worldwide begin to install speed climbing walls, be sure to take advantage of speed climbing for your climbing!
+Let us know in the comments what your first experience of speed climbing was like or how you use speed climbing to supplement your training.